Peel Ports Group

 Strengthening prevention across high-risk operations

-Peel aimed to gain a clearer understanding of its risk exposure, identify practical actions for
+Peel aimed to gain a clearer understanding of its risk exposure, identify practical actions for prevention, and ensure its policies and public statements reflected genuine leadership and best practice in tackling modern slavery.

 Our Approach